ecmwf/ecflow/Doc/online/change_history/change_history.rst

                      This distinguishes between action taken by the user, from automatic action, especially when zombie attributes are used.
    - ecflow_client : Fix bug in --server_load, where suite paths were not extracted correctly
    - ecflow.so     : Added new python function to Node(find_node_up_the_tree()), to make it easier to add triggers.
-   - *             : Update ecflow_migrate to take into account label's that have new lines
+   - *             : Fix --migrate bugs: to take into account label's that have new lines
+   - *             : Fix --migrate bugs: (reading history with group commands, group separater ';' treated as newline in error during parse.
+DefsStructureParser.cpp)
    - *             : Migrated source control management from perforce to git, and updated build scripts
    - *             : Updated build scripts to allow compilation and regression tests on cray XC30
    - *             : switch to boost 1.53, and removed use of std::auto_ptr and replaced with boost:;shared_ptr in the tests